 Instructor's Name:

-= N/A
+Program Name: Day [] Aft.[] Eve. []

-Date Hired: // Date of Evaluation: //
+Date Hired: // Date of Evaluation://

-Evaluation key: Excellent = 4 Below Average (can be corrected with effort, desire) = 1 Good = 3 Average = 2
+Evaluation key: Excellent = 4 Below Average (can be corrected with effort, desire) = 1

+Good $= 3$ Unacceptable: =0

-Unacceptable: Not applicable
+Average $= 2$ Not applicable = N/A

-A column for comments is provided to the side of each category to state weaknesses and strengths.
+A column for comments is provi ded to the side of each category to state weaknesses a and strengths.

 SUBJECTS TO BE EVALUATE 4 3 2 1 0 N/A COMMENTS

 1. Appearance of instructor.

 2. Class room organization.

 3. Subject material organization.

 4. Objectives explained.

 5. Communication skills.

 6. Work area maintenance.

 7. Motivation.

 8. Leadership qualities.

 9. Subject knowledge.

 10. Self confidence.

 11. Dependability.

 12. Attitude.

 13. Updated educationally.

 14. Professional relationship with student.

 15. The instructor prepared all necessary

 equipment prior to classes.

 16. Lesson plan is followed.

 17. Board is used during classes.

 18. Visual aids are visible to all students.

 19. The instructor is asking questions

 during class or demonstrations.

 20. The instructor is going properly into

 practical sessions.

 21. The instructor is rotating from student

 to student instructing and assisting students

 when performing skills.

 22. Written tests are administered properly.

 23. If homework is given, are explicit

 instructions in the assignment given so that

 there is no question on how or when it is

-due.
+due. -

 24. All students are attentive.

 25. Notes are being taken.